Vestmannaeyjar: Early years

-For centuries, the people of the Vestmannaeyjar had a hard struggle for existence, living from fishing and wild birds and their eggs, which they gathered in the cliffs and rock stacks offshore.
-At the end of the 19th century, when the population was about 600, great changes took place in the lifestyle of the islanders.
-In 1904, the first motorised boat was purchased, and more followed soon afterwards.
+For centuries, the people of the Vestmannaeyjar had a struggle for existence, living from fishing and wild birds and their eggs, which they gathered in the cliffs and rock stacks offshore.
+At the end of the 19th century, when the population was about 600, changes took place in the lifestyle of the islanders.
+In 1904, the first motorised boat was purchased, and more followed afterwards.
 By 1930, the population had risen to 3,470.
-The Vestmannaeyjar have always been at the forefront of developments in fishing and seafood processing, and are the most productive fishing centre in the country.
-Shortage of fresh water was also a problem for a long time, but a great improvement took place in 1968 when a pipeline was laid.
+Shortage of fresh water was also a problem for a long time, but improvement took place in 1968 when a pipeline was laid.

-The area is very volcanically active, like the rest of Iceland.
+The area is volcanically active, like the rest of Iceland.
 There were two major eruptions in the 20th century: the eruption in 1963 that created the new island of Surtsey, and the Eldfell eruption of January 1973, which created a 200 m mountain where a meadow had been, and caused the island's 5,000 inhabitants to be temporarily evacuated to the mainland.

 In 2000, Heimaey stave church, a replica of the Haltdalen Stave Church containing a replica of the St Olav frontal, was erected at Skansinn as a gift from the Norwegian government to Iceland, commemorating the conversion of Iceland to Christianity a thousand years before.

 Transportation

 A ferry service runs from Landeyjahöfn (closer) and sometimes under bad conditions to Þorlákshöfn (further away).
 The new Landeyjahöfn harbour opened in 2010, shortening the sailing time to around 40 minutes.
 A new hybrid electric ferry with a 3 MWh battery and capacity for 550 passengers and 75 cars started operating the 13 km route in July 2019.
 It uses 100 MWh week, replacing 35 t of fuel.
 In bad weather, the longer route to Þorlákshöfn requires fuel.

-Vestmannaeyjar Airport was previously served by regular flights to Reykjavík; however, as of 2023, there are no regular flights.
-Icelandair has served the airport with charter flights for the Þjóðhátið festival in 2022 and 2023.
+Vestmannaeyjar Airport services seasonal, charter and medical flights as well as general aviation.
+Seasonal scheduled flights to Reykjavík are provided during the winter months by Norlandair.
 Vestmannaeyjagöng is a proposed undersea tunnel to the mainland.